- How Much Does Psychiatric Treatment Cost?

 - Is Dr. Freedman available for Clinical Supervision and Teaching?

-Written Reports, Phone Sessions, and Other Services (e.g. formal letters and family meetings) are billed at an hourly rate.
+Written Reports, Phone Sessions, and Other Services (e.g. formal letters and family meetings) are billed at an hourly rate (2,000 NIS/hour or $600/hour).

-Payment for initial visits should be done in advance via PayPal.
+Payment for initial visits should be done in advance via Israeli Bank Transfer or PayPal.
 Payment for subsequent treatment is expected at the time of the visit and can be made with cash, checks, or major credit cards.

 Some American Healthcare Insurers (e.g. BCBS) may cover a portion of treatment.
-This can require additional paperwork to be filed and can be discussed during session.
+Patients may ask for a receipt to submit to their insurance company.
+This can require additional paperwork to be filed and must be discussed during session.

 In Israel, treatment may be reimbursed.
 Some Kupot (e.g. Leumit) are more receptive than others.